Dear University of Plymouth,

 Should you wish to appeal please set out in writing your reasons for

-appealing and send to [University of Plymouth request email] within 60 days of the date of
+appealing and send to [University of Plymouth request email] within 40 working days of the

 If you are unhappy with the outcome of the appeal then you can have a

 further right of appeal to the Information Commissioner’s Office.
 Further

 Please ensure you quote the above reference in all correspondence.

 Freedom of Information